 Groundwater Management Plan - Phasing

-27. Prior to the extraction of minerals from the LMH in each of Phases B, C, D, E, F and G, a revised GWMMP specific to each phase shall be submitted to and approved in writing by the mineral planning authority.
-This shall include as a minimum details of any phase-specific boreholes to be installed.
+27. Prior to the extraction of minerals from the LMH in each of Phases B, C, D, E, F and G, a revised GWMMP shall be submitted to and approved in writing by the mineral planning authority.